panostriantafyllidis/NASA_APOD_Images/README.md

 ```

 Repository base-code is forked from : https://github.com/ShikharSahu/NasaApodDesktopWallpaperSetter

-This is a learning-to-code mini project for me, getting something thats already made up to a certain level, and trying to expand on it as I learn how it works, gradually expanding it.
+This is a learning-to-code mini project for me, getting something thats already made up to a certain level, and trying to expand on it as I learn how it works.

 ### Changes made: